What is the best roe rifle?

 Bolt action rifles are too long

 For such purposes most bolt-action rifles are already too long.
 You can certainly choose one with a short barrel but apart from affecting the rifle’s balance and handling, don’t forget that short barrels cause a marked increase in both recoil and muzzle blast.
 They also reduce muzzle velocity which can mean your .243 Winchester, for example, might not produce sufficient energy to meet the requirements of the legislation.
-Just a thought!
 So what is left?
 There are really only two obvious choices – single shot and lever action.
+(Read more on rifle fit here. )

 Winchester Model 1984

 First, and undoubtedly best known, is the famous Winchester Model 1894 used by John Wayne as Rooster Cogburn in the Western great True Grit.
 Light, handy and chambered for cartridges perfect for woodland stalking, the little Winchester is a joy and a delight.
-If you don’t believe me, try one – the .30-30 Winchester, or the brilliant .38-55 if you fancy a pop at wild boar.
+If you don’t believe me, try one – the .30-30 Winchester, or the brilliant .38-55 if you’re after wild boar.
 The only problem with the .38-55 is that standard factory ammo is pretty anaemic and not legal for deer in Britain.

 Marlin Model 1895